 On the way into La Plage.

-Ran by a French family, this is one of the most famous restaurants in Goa which is often visited by Indian celebrities.
+Run by a French family, La Plage restaurant is one of the most famous restaurants in Goa which is often visited by Indian celebrities.
 When we arrived, we were greeted by a really cool entrance, like walking through someone’s awesome, kitsch home, but on the beach with paintings, wallpaper and arm chairs, and of course a flurry of fairy lights at night time.The best meal we’ve eaten during our entire trip was at La Plage.

 For me, I loved Ashwem beach the most.
 We went to check out pretty much all of the North Goa beaches and this was the best which was luckily right near to where we were staying.
 It was also the most upmarket area with some bigger resorts but not in an overwhelming, I feel out of place kind of way.
 It had a good vibe and the beach was clean along with the water too.

-Mandrem beach which next door to Ashwem was quite nice too and was the next best beach to the latter.
+Mandrem Beach in Goa which next door to Ashwem Beach was quite nice too and was the next best beach to the latter.
 Every morning we would run along this beach before breakfast.
 It was awesome!

 Sunset on Mandrem beach.